linuxkit/linuxkit/docs/kernels.md

 make ARCH=arm64 defconfig
 make ARCH=arm64 oldconfig # or menuconfig
 ```

+It is important to note that sometimes the configuration can be subtly different
+when running `make defconfig` across architectures.
+Of note is that `make ARCH=riscv` on
+x86_64 or aarch64 comes out slightly differently than when run natively on riscv64.
+Feel free to try it cross, but do not be surprised if it generates outputs that are not the same.

 Note that the generated file **must** be final.
 When you actually build the kernel,
 it will check that running `make defconfig` will have no changes.
 If there are changes,